longyuxi/groupme_links_finder/README.md

 3. Follow the [tutorial on Groupy's website](https://groupy.readthedocs.io/en/latest/pages/installation.html) to obtain your Access Token.
 Once you have it, open a new file within the folder of your repository called `token` and paste the token in there.
 And you are ready to go!

 # Use
+1. Edit the *TARGET_GROUP_NAME* first line of *invitation-link-digger.py* to match the name of the group the chat history of which  you want to search through. *TARGET_GROUP_NAME* only has to be a substring unique to the title of your target group, so you don't have to copy the emojis verbatim.
-To run, simply navigate to the directory where you want to save *links.tsv* and run the python script with `python /path/to/invitation-link-digger.py`.
+2. To run, simply navigate to the directory where you want to save *links.tsv* and run the python script with `python /path/to/invitation-link-digger.py`.
 Be sure to run it with Python 3.5+